cremerfc/knowledgebase/sol1.md

 $ kubectl delete pod kubecon-game-77b49b445-mwfvn

 ```

-Once the new pod is up and running, go back to the Admin Console to click on the "Complete the Quest!" button.
 </details>

+1. Return to the Admin Console in your browser

+1. Select the `Application` tab to view the Application's Status.
+Check that the app is now up and running.
+Refresh the browser if needed.